 In the CNS, a collection of specialized cells referred to as the microglia cells,** are the resident immune cells of the CNS.
 Microglia perform immunoprotective and modulating roles, and essential CNS maintenance functions, including the removal of debris, and pathogens, and the “pruning” of synapses.
 The latter is an important sculpting process (remodeling) that ‘weeds” out neural connections in a developing brain.(6,7) Ultimately, their role in surveying, protecting, and remodeling the neurological terrain is vital in a healthy CNS, and prototypical immune proinflammatory responses are part and parcel of their activation.

 Microglial inflammatory responses are driven by a host of factors.
-In dementia disorders associated with Alzheimer’s, or vascular disease, typical inflammation driven insults to the CNS include trauma (TIAs/stroke), beta-amyloid aggregation, infections, toxins, or a convergent pro-inflammatory cascade originating in the body (e.g. type 2 diabetes/vascular disease).
+In dementia disorders associated with Alzheimer’s, or vascular disease, typical inflammation driven insults to the CNS include trauma (TIAs/stroke), aberrant beta-amyloid and tau protein aggregation (see article: Plaques and Tangles in the Alzheimer’s Brain-Which One Is Most To Blame For Alzheimer’s Disease?), infections, toxins, or a convergent pro-inflammatory cascade originating in the body (e.g. type 2 diabetes/vascular disease).
 Once the microglia are “activated”, a neuroinflammatory cascade ensues that may induce, or exacerbate the neurodegenerative mechanisms associated with dementia patterns.

 There is sufficient evidence to assert that inflammation pathways are a significant component to the genesis, and exacerbation of AD pathology.The pro-inflammatory vicious cycle may originate from cardiometabolic disease mechanisms, or are prompted via neurological trauma, and epigenetic factors that stimulate the expression of genetic variants associated with higher risk of AD.(9)